nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

-* 2b.
-The storage file is invalid.

-    * 2b1.
-Book shows an error message, with a button that displays <kbd>File Fixed</kbd> to check again if the file is valid.
-    * 2b2.
-Chef rectifies/fixes error with the file.
-    * 2b3.
-Chef clicks the <kbd>File Fixed</kbd> button

-      Use case resumes from step 2.

 <div style="page-break-after: always;"></div>

-#### **Use case: Add a recipe**
+#### Use case: Add a recipe

 **MSS**

-1. Chef requests to add a recipe
+1. Chef requests to add a recipe.
-2. Book prompts the user for the name, duration, portion, tags, ingredients and steps for the recipe
+2. Book prompts the user for the name, duration, portion, tags, ingredients and steps for the recipe.
-3. Chef keys in details for each section in a single input, following the specified format
+3. Chef keys in details for each section in a single input, following the specified format.
-4. Book adds the recipe to a database
+4. Book adds the recipe to a database.

+    Use case ends.

 **Extensions**

 * 3a.
-The name inputted by chef is missing
+The name inputted by chef is missing.
     * 3a1.
 Book shows an error message.
     * 3a2.
-Book requests for the name of the recipe to be keyed in
+Book requests for the name of the recipe to be keyed in.

     Use case resumes from step 3.

 * 3b.
-The fields inputted by chef is in the wrong format
+The fields inputted by chef is in the wrong format.
     * 3b1.
 Book shows an error message.
     * 3b2.
-Book requests for the fields to be input in an appropriate format
+Book requests for the fields to be input in an appropriate format.

     Use case resumes from step 3.

 * 4a.
-The given recipe is a duplicate.
-The name, duration, portion, tags, ingredients and steps coincide with another recipe
+The given recipe has a name that coincides with another recipe.
     * 4a1.
-Book shows a message that states there already exist such recipe.
+Book shows a message that states such a recipe already exists.
     * 4a2.
-The recipe keyed is not added.
+The given recipe is not added.

     Use case ends.

 <div style="page-break-after: always;"></div>

-#### **Use case: View a recipe**
+#### Use case: View a recipe

 **MSS**

-1. Chef requests to view a specific recipe in the list
+1. Chef requests to view a specific recipe in the list.
-2. Book return the specified recipe
+2. Book return the specified recipe.

    Use case ends.

 **Extensions**

 * 1a.
-The current list is empty
+The current list is empty.

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 Book shows an error message.

   Use case resumes from step 2.

 <div style="page-break-after: always;"></div>

-#### **Use case: Delete a recipe**
+#### Use case: Delete a recipe

 **MSS**

-1. Chef requests to list recipes
+1. Chef requests to list recipes.
-2. Book shows a list of ***all*** recipes
+2. Book shows a list of ***all*** recipes.
-3. Chef requests to delete a specific recipe in the list
+3. Chef requests to delete a specific recipe in the list.
-4. Book deletes the recipe
+4. Book deletes the recipe.

    Use case ends.